latrokles/ofxSpeech/README.md

 Two things to keep in mind before beginning:
-- Add a function to your testApp.h/testApp.cpp that takes a string by reference, this function will get called when a word is recognized. i.e. void speechRecognized(string & wordRecognized);
+- Add a function to your testApp.h/testApp.cpp that takes a string by reference, this function will get called when a word is recognized. i.e.

+	void speechRecognized(string & wordRecognized);

-- In the testApp.cpp setup() function, add the function mentioned above as a listener to a speechRecognized event. i.e. ofAddListener(recognizer.speechRecognizedEvent, this, &testApp::speechRecognized);
+- In the testApp.cpp setup() function, add the function mentioned above as a listener to a speechRecognized event. i.e.

+	ofAddListener(recognizer.speechRecognizedEvent, this, &testApp::speechRecognized);

 	ofxSpeechRecognizer recognizer;
 	recognizer.initRecognizer();

-- You can load a list of words to recognize from a file in your data directory containing each word in a separate line.
+	//You can load a list of words to recognize from a file in your data directory containing each word
+	//in a separate line.
 	recognizer.loadDictionaryFromFile("dictionary.txt");

-- Alternatively you can have a vector of words and add them that way vector<string> words;
+	//Alternatively you can have a vector of words and add them that way vector<string> words;
 	words.push_back("red");
 	words.push_back("green");